 How long is the training, how much is the salary?

 In order to become an orthodontic assistant and help an orthodontist to do their job, a person must become certified.
 The certification usually talks one or two years, and- as with all medical careers- there is a lot of on the job training involved, so usually the certificate in and of itself is not enough.
 The salary differs greatly from country to country, but orthodontic assistants usually make a middle class income.

-If you are interested in becoming an orthodontic assistant, you can take a look at your local education offices, or ask an orthodontist or dentist where you can get your certificate from, and look into a dental practice that is willing to have you do on the job training.
+If you are interested in becoming an orthodontic assistant or dental assistant, you can take a look at your local education offices, or ask an orthodontist or dentist where you can get your certificate from, and look into a dental practice that is willing to have you do on the job training.